danielccunha/ecoleta/README.md

 ## 🙏🏼 Acknowledgments

-I want to thank [Rocketseat](https://github.com/Rocketseat) for devising and providing the basis for this project
+I want to thank [Rocketseat](https://github.com/Rocketseat) for this initiative and awesome work (as always).

 ## :memo: License